etsisk/picodon/README.md

 #### Custom resolvers

-The resolver function that comes with str-parse is very basic and may not cover all of your needs.
+The resolver function that comes with picodon is very basic and may not cover all of your needs.
 Check out the test file which contains a couple custom resolvers that you can use or reference when writing your own resolvers.